-- With respect to the election of directors (Proposal No. 1), the five nominees receiving the highest number of FOR votes (from the holders of shares present in person or represented by proxy) will be elected as directors. - With respect to the ratification of the appointment of EisnerAmper LLP as our independent registered public accounting firm (Proposal No. 2), approval will require the affirmative vote of a majority of the votes cast in person or by proxy at the Annual Meeting.

-- With respect to the approval of the amendment to the Company's Certificate of Incorporation to increase the authorized shares of common stock (Proposal No. 3), approval will require the affirmative vote of a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting. - With respect to the approval of any other matter that may properly come before the Annual Meeting, approval will require the affirmative vote of a majority of the votes cast in person or by proxy at the Annual Meeting.
+- With respect to the election of directors (Proposal No. 1), the six nominees receiving the highest number of FOR votes (from the holders of shares present in person or represented by proxy) will be elected as directors. - With respect to the ratification of the appointment of EisnerAmper LLP as our independent registered public accounting firm (Proposal No. 2), approval will require the affirmative vote of a majority of the votes cast in person or by proxy at the Annual Meeting. - With respect to the approval of any other matter that may properly come before the Annual Meeting, approval will require the affirmative vote of a majority of the votes cast in person or by proxy at the Annual Meeting.